Tom's Guide Verdict

 With the upgrade to CyberGhost 8, I’ve seen the interface clear up a little, but it’s worth noting that a couple of small features have been lost – namely HTTP to HTTPS redirection and data compression for slow connections.
 This is probably due to the fact that only a handful of people actually use them.
 In my experience, data compression did next to nothing in practice, and a dedicated add-on like HTTPS Everywhere is not only free but also more effective.

-All in all, though, there’s not much to complain about.
+All in all, there’s not a huge amount to complain about.
 CyberGhost’s desktop clients are powerful and deliver some genuinely useful unique features seldom seen anywhere else, but those looking for a flawless experience might be frustrated with the several usability issues present.

 How good are CyberGhost's mobile apps?

-However, the Android app does all this and a lot more, matching the desktop apps in power.
-You are free to specify if you want it to use a random port when connecting, which is useful for getting around VPN-blocking tech – used by Netflix and similar streaming services.
+The Android app does all this and a lot more, pretty much matching the desktop apps in power.
+You're free to specify if you want it to use a random port when connecting, which is useful for getting around VPN-blocking tech – used by Netflix and similar streaming services.

-Also, you’ll get split tunneling, which is surprising yet super useful if you just want to make sure one app is secured while all your others use your regular connection, plus ad and tracker blockers.
+Also, you’ll get split tunneling, which is surprising yet super useful if you just want to make sure one app is secured while all your others use your regular connection.

 Another useful addition is the content blocker since it blocks ads, trackers, and malware from domains.
-However, it’s turned off by default and doesn't work all that well, but it might come in handy if you don't have a dedicated app or add-on installed.
+However, it’s turned off by default and can't match dedicated apps, but it might come in handy if you don't have anything else to do the job.